Advanced Search

 • If a VLP knows in advance that there will be insufficient data to calculate a Baselined Value for an MSID Pair or AMSID Pair (and does not wish to include it in their Submitted Expected Volume) they may declare it as “Inactive”.
 An MSID Pair or AMSID Pair cannot participate in the Balancing Mechanism while it remains Inactive, but SVAA will continue trying to calculate Baseline Values for it, and inform the VLP when there is sufficient data to do so (at which point they may elect to change it from Inactive to Baselined).
 Note that the option of declaring MSID Pairs to be Inactive is not available for Supplier BM Units (only VLP’s Secondary BM Units).

-• SVAA will aggregate the Submitted Expected Volume and all of the MSID Baseline Values to derive a Settlement Expected Volume (SEVij) (for each Baselined BM Unit and Settlement Period).
+• SVAA will aggregate the Submitted Expected Volume and all of the MSID/AMSID Baseline Values to derive a Settlement Expected Volume (SEVij) (for each Baselined BM Unit and Settlement Period).
 SVAA will send the Settlement Expected Volume to SAA, who will use it (in place of the FPN) to verify that the BM Unit has delivered the Bid Offer Acceptance instructed by the NETSO.

 This mechanism is intended to permit more accurate Settlement of Bid Offer Acceptances, particularly where the BM Unit contains MSID Pairs (or AMSID Pairs) for which it is difficult for the Lead Party to forecast the baseline metered volume accurately.
 Treating these MSID Pairs (or AMSID Pairs) as Baselined MSID Pairs (or Baselined AMSID Pairs) allows them to be settled using Baseline Values that are calculated: